replicate/keepsake/web/docs/python.md

 It takes one argument: `params`, a dictionary of hyperparameters to record along with the experiment.

-The entire working directory will be saved to storage to save a copy of the code.
+The entire project directory will be saved to storage to save a copy of the code.
+The project directory is determined by the directory that contains `replicate.yaml`.
+If no `replicate.yaml` is found in any parent directories, the current working directory will be used.

-To determine the storage location, this method will read `replicate.yaml` file in the working directory and use the `storage` option.
+To determine where data will be stored, this method will read `replicate.yaml` file in the working directory and use the `storage` option.
 [Learn more in the reference documentation.](replicate-yaml.md)

 For example: